Guilospanck/react-and-threejs/src/pages/Home/viewModels/thoughts.md

    ... +17
 ```

-Using this information, we could have the following object containing data about which are of the real map belongs to which owner (and
+Using this information, we could have the following object containing data about which area of the real map belongs to which owner (and
 also considering that all areas are square, meaning that no one owns a different piece of land other than one made solely of squared lands
 and the minimum land to be bought is defined by the area of `${REAL_X_MAP_UNITS}/${GRID_LENGTH} x ${REAL_Z_MAP_UNITS}/${GRID_LENGTH}`, in real map units):